Horea94/Fruit-Images-Dataset/readme.md

 Folder [src](src) contains the C++ code used for extracting the fruits from the background.

+Folder [src](src) contains the C++ code used for extracting the fruits from the background.

+Folder [test-multiple_fruits](test-multiple_fruits) contains images with multiple fruits.
+Some of them are partially covered by other fruits.
+This is an excelent test for real-world detection.

 ## Dataset properties ##

 Training set size: 19426 images.